• Dual-action formula combines two proven psoriasis treatments

 • What is Dovobet gel used for?

 Dovobet gel contains calcipotriol and betamethasone to treat plaque psoriasis on the body and scalp.
+Both ingredients work together to reduce scaling, redness and inflammation.
 The lightweight gel spreads easily, absorbs quickly and works well on hair-bearing areas where ointments or thick creams are harder to use.

 • How does Dovobet gel work?

 Calcipotriol slows the excess growth of skin cells, while betamethasone reduces inflammation, redness and itching.
-The gel texture helps active ingredients reach the skin surface without leaving heavy residue, making it suitable for daily use on both scalp and body plaques.
+The gel texture helps active ingredients reach the skin surface without leaving heavy residue.
+This combined approach is more effective than using either ingredient alone and is recommended within NHS psoriasis treatment pathways.

 • How do I apply Dovobet gel correctly?